 How will I know when my periods are going to start?

 Signs that your period is on its way are if you've grown underarm and pubic hair.
-Typically, you'll start your periods about 2 years after your breasts start growing and about a year after getting a white vaginal discharge.
+Typically, you'll start your periods about 2 years after your breasts start growing.
 The average girl will get her first period around 12 years old, but it varies from person to person.

 Why have my periods not started yet?

 Your periods will start when your body is ready.
 This is usually between age 8 and 17, or 2 years after your first signs of puberty.

 Possible reasons for delayed periods include being underweight, doing lots of exercise (including dance, gymnastics and athletics), stress and a hormone imbalance.

 See a GP if your periods have not started by age 15 (or 13 if you do not have any other signs of puberty).
 Your GP may suggest a blood test to check your hormone levels.

 You may be referred to a specialist (usually a gynaecologist – a specialist in women's health) to find out what's causing your delayed periods and discuss any treatments that might help.

 How do I get ready for my first period?

 Talk to your parent or another adult you trust about what you can expect before it actually happens.